 Handling cancer treatment side effects

 People diagnosed with cancer may be nauseated, have no desire to eat or taste food differently.
-Some patients need IV or oral nutrition replacement if their bodies aren’t absorbing nutrients.
+Some patients also need IV or oral nutrition replacement if their bodies aren’t absorbing nutrients.

 They often struggle with fatigue during and after treatment.
 It may take a year to return to normal activity level.
-Let your loved one start with mild activity regularly and decide how much he or she can handle.
+Help your loved one start with mild activity regularly and decide how much he or she can handle.

 Other cancer treatment side effects may include